kengibson1111/go-stdlib/README.md

   not cover the use of HMAC after encryption for authentication purposes.
 The AES encryption algorithm is used.
   Pretty cool to show off, but not realistic because of lack of authentication.

-* streamreader - this shows how to get an encrypted stream and decrypt while writing using OFB.
-This example does not cover the use of HMAC after encryption for authentication purposes.
-The AES encryption algorithm is used.
-  Pretty cool to show off, but not realistic because of lack of authentication.

 ## crypto/des

 * cbcdecrypter - example using CBC in order to decrypt encrypted CBC data.
 From the output, notice the difference